MC10Inc/biostamp-js/README.md

 });
 ```

-At least one of `ad5940`, `afe4900`, `environment` or `motion` must be set in the sensing configuration.
+At least one of `ad5940`, `afe4900`, `environment` or `motion` must be set in the configuration object.

-The property `recordingEnabled` is a boolean indicating whether to store data on the sensor for later retrieval.
+The property `recordingEnabled` indicates whether to store data on the sensor for later retrieval.

 The property `ad5940` is an object in the form `{ measureBaseline, mode }`.